MarcVivas/PLL-Lexical-analysis/README.md

 7. [Exercise 4](#exercise-4)

 ## Introduction
+The objective of this project is to use an automatic lexical analyzer generation tool to recognize different languages.

 ## Required libraries/packages
 You will need to install the next libraries (Ubuntu) if you want to run the programs: